 Last week I started changing all of my “have to’s” into “get to’s”.

-When I went to pick up Dustin’s laundry thrown around the room, I reminded myself, “I GET to pick up Dustin’s laundry.”
-I’ve been laughing about it all week but it is so true and will change your whole thought process.
+When I went to pick up Dustin’s laundry thrown around the room, I stopped to remind myself.
+“I GET to pick up Dustin’s laundry.”
+It will have you laughing but it is so true and will change your whole thought process.
 Instead of “I have to…” I think of what a blessing it is to have a husband who leaves laundry on the floor.
 Okay, okay – stay with me.
 I GET to help him just like the way he searches for ways to help me.
-I have a husband who drops everything when he comes in the door to help me with the kids and who just surprised me with the concert tickets I’ve been dying for.
-I have a husband who runs to get me dinner if I’m looking tired and who is the BEST possible Dad to our children.
+My husband drops everything when he comes in the door to help me with the kids.
+He also just surprised me with the concert tickets I’ve been dying for.
+My husband runs to get me dinner if I’m looking tired.
+He is the BEST possible Dad to our children.
 I GET to pick up his laundry.

 Let me know in the comments if this impacts your life in any way.